albar965/littlenavmap-manual/en/INTRO.md

 ### Map Legend {#map-legend}

 The legend explains all the map icons and the `Flight Plan Elevation Profile` icons.
-It is available in the `Information` dock window or as a web browser document: Little Navmap Legend.
+It is available in the `Legend` dock window or in this manual: [Legend](LEGEND.md)

 ### Naming Conventions used in this Manual {#naming-conventions-used-in-this-manual}